white-noise/faye/README.md

 - enabling reasonable sorting methods for library contents (i.e., alphabetical by last name, by pub date, by acq date)
 - it might be edifying to include an integrated email form (I don't prefer the idea of comments or posting).
 - finalizing production mode image/media serving (should be easy as only admin has privilege)
-- actual aesthetic changes to the website (viz images, lettering)
+- actual aesthetic changes to the website (viz images, lettering, justification settings)
+- eventually use of the reverse capabilities of many-to-many fields in the library objects
+- standardize the hierarchy of page content (i.e., how subheadings interact with info, etc.)

 ## notes
 - probably page numbers can be easily passed to individual templates for back-paging